GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 #### Cluster problems

 The FrontEnd should be quite reliable provisioning clusters.
-However, in cloud computing, erroneous situations will happen and do happen from time to time. many outside our controls.
+However, in cloud computing, erroneous situations will happen and do happen from time to time; many outside our controls.
 For example, a resource creation could fail because the hosting GCP project has ran out of certain resource quotas.
-Or, an upgrade of an underlying machine image might have introduced changes that are imcompatible to our system.
+Or, an upgrade of an underlying machine image might have introduced changes that are incompatible to our system.
 It is not possible to capture all such situations.
 Here, a list of tips is given to help debug cluster creation problems.
 The [Developer's Guide](developer_guide.md) contains a lot of detais on how the backend logics are handled, which can also shed light on certain issues.

 - If a cluster is stuck at status 'c', something is wrong with the provisioning of cluster hardware.
 SSH into the service machine and identify the directory containing the run-time data for that cluster at `frontend/clusters/cluster_<cluster_id>` where `<cluster_id>` can be found on the web interface.
 Check the Terraform log files there for debugging information.
 - If a cluster is stuck at status 'i', hardware resources should have been commissioned properly and there is something wrong in the software configuration stage.
 Locate the IP address of the Slurm controller node and find its VM instance on GCP console.
 Check its related *Serial port* for system log.
 If needed, SSH into the controller from the GCP console to check Slurm logs under `/var/log/slurm/`.